fetchai/docs-archived/docs/walkthrough/creating-addresses.md

 The `-U` option ensures that if you already have it installed, it will upgrade where applicable.

-`pocketbook` defaults to access the main network.
+Pocketbook defaults to access the main network.
 You can change the network using the `-n` parameter.
 E.g.:

 ``` bash
 pocketbook -n testnet <command>
 pocketbook -n mainnet <command>
 ```

-For details of how to use `pocketbook`, you can use its help option `-h`.
+For details of how to use Pocketbook, you can use its help option `-h`.

 ## Creating a new address